PandasAreBears/gptfunction/README.md

 ### Decorator

-- `@gpt_function`: This decorator should be used above the function definition.
+- `@gptfunction`: This decorator should be used above the function definition.
 It processes the function and creates a GPT function schema.

 ### Methods